agent-netizen/chibi-cli/docs/02_cli_guide/help.md

 #   -h, --help   help for profile
 ```

-## Shorthand Syntax
+## Shorthand Syntax Options
-The help command can be called on various formats.
-The following commands all does the same thing, which is printing the help text:
+The `help` command can be invoked in various formats, all of which work the same way.
+For instance:
 ```shell
 # All works the same
 $ chibi profile --help